-While Singapore privacy laws provide bank customers the right to confidentiality of information, banking confidentiality has never prevented the Singapore authorities from providing information to assist domestic or foreign authorities in bonafide investigations of potential criminal activities.
+Singapore privacy laws provide bank customers the right to the confidentiality of information.
+However, banking confidentiality has never prevented the Singapore authorities from providing information to assist domestic or foreign authorities in bonafide investigations of potential criminal activities.

 United Arab Emirates

-The United Arab Emirates has one of the world’s highest per-capita incomes of US$48,200, and has no personal income or capital gains taxes.
+The United Arab Emirates has one of the world’s highest per-capita incomes of US$36,284 as of 2020, and has no personal income or capital gains taxes.

-The country is the third-biggest exporter of crude oil globally, is therefore dependent on oil companies that pay up to 55% in corporate taxes.
+The country is the 5th-biggest exporter of crude oil globally, and is therefore dependent on oil companies that pay up to 55% in corporate tax.

 Expatriates who work in the UAE do not have to pay for any social security contributions, but citizens make monthly contributions of 5% of their total earnings for such purposes and their employers, 12.5% of that citizen employee’s base salary.

-According to Forbes, Qatar is one of the world’s richest country this year with GDP per capita of more than $88,000,
+Qatar is one of the world’s richest countries with a GDP per capita of US$61,276 as of 2021.

 The country imposes neither individual income nor capital gains taxes, but citizens must contribute 6.5% of their monthly salary for social security.
-A stamp duty of 3% is also charged on the purchase of property.
+A property transfer fee of 3% is also charged on the transfer of land and other types of immovable property.

 However, unemployment (of citizens) is high and income disparity is a much-debated issue.

-As the world’s sixth-largest oil exporter and one of the wealthiest countries per capita, Kuwait’s oil revenue of $63.5 billion between last year accounted for 95% of total revenue in the period.
+As the world’s 8th-largest oil exporter, Kuwait’s oil revenue of US$36.3 billion last year accounted for around 95% of total revenue in the period.

-However, Kuwait is constantly exposed to political turmoil, ushering in four new parliaments in the past 6 years.
+However, Kuwait is constantly exposed to political turmoil, ushering in four new parliaments in 6 years.

 For various reasons, the IMF has recommended that Kuwait introduce a value-added tax and comprehensive income tax system.

-Well known as an offshore financial center, the Cayman Islands are a big draw for the wealthy with its zero personal income and capital gains taxes and because it has no mandatory social security contributions.
+Well known as an offshore financial center, the Cayman Islands are a big draw for the wealthy with its zero personal income and capital gains taxes.
+It also has no mandatory social security contributions.

 In terns of social security, citizens contribute 7% of their total income, while expatriates pay 1%.
 Likewise, employers contribute 12% of a citizen’s salary and 3% for expatriate employees.

-Considered one of the world’s most affluent countries, Bermuda also has among the world’s highest cost of living.
+Considered one of the world’s most affluent countries, Bermuda also has among the world’s highest costs of living.

-While there is no income tax, there are other variations like a 16% payroll tax and payments for social security insurance.
-Other taxes include property tax of up to 19% and a stamp duty also applies to inheritance/estates from 5% to 20% depending on the property value.
+While there is no income tax, there are other variations like payroll tax and payments for social security insurance.
+Other taxes include property tax of up to 19% and stamp duty also applies to inheritance/estates from 5% to 20% depending on the property value.